sevugganpythoncoder-hub/Py2C-Transplier/README.md

 ## Getting Started
 1. Clone the repository.
-3. Run "Py2C.vername" to launch the IDE.
+3. Run executable to launch the IDE.